llmors/cli/README.md

 Any `LLMOR_*` environment variable overrides the corresponding value in the file, which is handy for CI.

-### Choosing a vendor

-Nearly every llmor resource is scoped to a vendor, so the CLI sends your configured **vendor key** as the `X-Vendor` header on every authenticated request (the same value the web app uses). `LLMOR_VENDOR` is the vendor key as shown in the llmor web app — not the numeric id from a URL.

-It is optional: commands that don't need a vendor (such as `auth:whoami`) work without it, but most resource commands will return an error until one is set.
-You can override it per run with the `LLMOR_VENDOR` environment variable.

 > The `.llmor/` directory is git-ignored.
 Credentials are stored with `0600`
 > permissions, as is the cached `session.json`.